ICB-DCM/pyABC/doc/sampler.rst

 The pyABC package offers a variety of different parallel and distributed sampling strategies.
 Single-core, multi-core and distributed execution is supported in a couple different ways.
-The ParticleParallel samplers implement the
+The ParticleParallel samplers and the MappingSampler implement the "Static Scheduling (STAT)" strategy.
+The EvalParallel samplers, the DaskDistributedSampler and the ConcurrentFutureSampler implement the "DynamicScheduling (DYN)" strategy.
-"Static Scheduling (STAT)" strategy.
-The EvalParallel samplers implement the "DynamicScheduling (DYN)" strategy.
+The batchsize argument of the DaskDistributedSampler and the ConcurrentFutureSampler allow to interpolate between dynamic and static scheduling.

 Single-core execution
 ---------------------